Winnie the Witch

-Winnie the Witch (also known as Winnie and Wilbur since 2016) is a series of twenty seven picture books, written by Valerie Thomas and illustrated by Korky Paul.
+Winnie the Witch (also known as Winnie and Wilbur since 2016) is a series of twenty nine picture books, written by Valerie Thomas and illustrated by Korky Paul.
 More than seven million books have been sold of the series, and it has been translated into more than 10 languages.

 Following on from the success of the picture books, a series of 'young fiction' Winnie the Witch books were written by Laura Owen, also illustrated by Korky Paul.
 An animated series based on the books was initially produced for Milkshake!, but only two episodes aired as specials.

 Book series

 The original book Winnie the Witch was first published in 1987.
 It was reprinted nine times up until 1997 and re-issued with a new cover in 2006.
 In 2016, the book series was rebranded from Winnie The Witch to Winnie and Wilbur.

 Valerie Thomas has worked for many years in education, teaching in schools in Australia and the UK.
 Korky Paul is an illustrator of children's books.
 In 1986, he illustrated his first book for Oxford University Press, Winnie the Witch, which won the Red House Children's Book Award in 1988.